QSP Summit Portugal 2021

-- Deep expertise on trends in artificial intelligence, blockchain, and cryptocurrency as they converge with popular culture
+- Provides deep expertise on trends in Artificial intelligence, Web3, 5G, AR/VR/Immersive as they converge with popular culture

-- Helps companies incorporate future trends into concrete business practices
+- Helps mass media/entertainment companies incorporate emerging tech into concrete business practices with a proprietary Roadmap

 - Successful digital entrepreneur with over 14 years of experience working for notables from Snoop Dogg and Jay Z to Microsoft

 Media Innovationist, Author, Speaker, and Entrepreneur; Lauren is an expert at deciphering and forecasting power trends, innovation, and public sentiment within the intersection of popular culture/hip hop & emerging tech - Artificial Intelligence, 5G, Web 3 - and the impact of such on business and governance - with a unique focus on Millennials+ as well as diverse demographics.
 She helps brands and politicos understand how to create messaging and content that better resonates with today’s tech-savvy, pop culture Gen Z consumers/constituents and influential demographics of color by providing forecast & insight into cultural trends, attitudes, and behavior as it all intersects with emerging tech usage, that is, Future Media.